leobgs/todoApp-nextjs/README.md

 ```bash
 git clone https://github.com/leobgs/todoApp-nextjs.git
 ```
-or you can download as ZIP
+or you can download as ZIP.

 Second, install and run in local server: